Rayane-WD/Checkers/README.md

 6. Multi-capture is not implemented.

 ## How to win
-First player who capture opponents pawns win the game.
+First player who capture all opponents pawns win the game.

 ## How to run
-Run the file *Jeu de Dames.py* file along with all other files in the same folder
+Run the *Jeu de Dames.py* file along with all other files in the same folder.

 ## Context
-This project was created as part of my studies in the 2nd year of my engineer school ESME Sudria in the major "Innovation".
+This project was created as part of my studies in the 2nd year of my engineer school ESME Sudria.